Severe Matted Cat Grooming in Portland

 TANDEM Cat® is a registered trademark. © 2026 Cats in the City.

-Grooming Services at the Powell and Beaverton Locations
+Grooming Services at Powell and Beaverton

 Cat Dematting